-Reporting to the police doesn’t happen where the police are feared or not trusted.
+People don’t report to the police where the police are feared or distrusted.
 The process for reporting to the police can be hard to find and follow.
-Vancouver is the only police department where reports can be made online and in many languages.
+Vancouver has the only police department in B.C. where reports can be made online and in many languages.
 The police often say that what happened is not a crime so there is nothing they can do.

 More communities are creating ways for people to report hate to the community.
 These options may be more trusted than police and may be better able to support the person who is making the report.
-This type of reporting can collect more information about the hate that is happening in the community.
+This type of reporting can collect more information about hate in the community.

 Resilience BC reporting

 This network of community organizations receives funding from the government to help stop racism in B.C.
 They often hear reports of hate, but most do not have the resources to track reports or support the person making the report.